Suket-Shubhankar/Ribbit/README.md

 # Ribbit Project

 ## Description
-This project contains the "Ribbit" Jupyter notebook which explores [brief description of what your notebook does, e.g., data analysis, machine learning model, data visualization on a specific topic, etc.].
+The Ribbit project is an image upscaling solution that uses deep learning techniques, specifically Generative Adversarial Networks (GANs), to enhance the resolution of images.
+It's designed to upscale low-resolution images into higher-resolution counterparts, providing clearer, more detailed results.

 ## Installation
-To run this notebook, you'll need to install Jupyter Notebook and other required Python packages.
+To run the Ribbit notebook, you need to install the required Python packages.
 Follow these steps:

 1. **Ensure Python is Installed:**
    If not already installed, download and install Python from [Python's official site](https://www.python.org/downloads/).